Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 ---

-Now we're going to learn *while* loop and the *do.. while* loop, as well as the scenarios of when to use one or the other.
+Now we're going to learn *while* loop and the *do..while* loop, as well as the scenarios of when to use one or the other.

 A *while* loop check the condition first and continue to execute the code block as long as the condition remains true.
 Once the condition evaluates to false, the loop is terminated.
 So your code block needs to have some logic that eventually make the checking condition turn false.
 Otherwise, you will end up in an infinite loop.
 Unlike a *for* loop, the *while* loop doesn't provide a default iterator, so we need to iterate it ourselves.